Rodney Eyles

 As a junior player, Eyles was runner-up to Jansher Khan in the final of the 1986 World Junior Squash Championship.
 Between 1980 and 1986, he won four Australian junior titles and three Queensland junior titles.
 He was a member of the Australian teams which won the World Team Squash Championships in 1991 and the World Junior Team Championships in 1986.
 He also won a silver medal for Australia in the men's doubles event at the 1998 Commonwealth Games (partnering Byron Davis).
-After retiring from the tour, he coached up and coming players in Italy, Hong Kong and the USA before returning to the Gold Coast and establishing the Rod Eyles Squash Academy to focus on the development of juniors, seniors and professional squash players.
+After retiring from the tour, he coached up-and-coming players in Italy, Hong Kong and the US before returning to the Gold Coast and establishing the Rod Eyles Squash Academy to focus on the development of juniors, seniors and professional squash players.
 In 2009 Rodney managed the Australian Men’s Team in Denmark, was the manager and head coach for the 2010 Australian Boys Junior Squash Team in Ecuador, and the manager of the successful Australian Squash Team at the 2010 Commonwealth Games in Delhi.

-Eyles also had two children Ashley Eyles, born March 31, 1999 and Ethan Eyles, born April 17, 2002.
+Eyles also had two children Ashley Eyles, born March 31, 1999, and Ethan Eyles, born April 17, 2002.